polaris

 invents its own alphabet: tremulous asymmetric patterns

-posing as excentricity - je vous explique tout:
+masquerading as eccentricity - je vous explique tout:

 these stories i tell so well,

-they may have never happened; there were also
+they may have never truly happened; there were also

 so much waiting for the right moment,

-now words crawl like ants all over the place,
+now words crawl like ants, scattered all around,

-from those unfinished sentences i wrote on a piece of paper.
+from those unfinished sentences i penned on a piece of paper.

 there’s no place for me in purgatory like in the dream of gerontius;

-the north star will close its eyes for me tonight;
+tonight, the North Star will close its eyes upon me;

 and during that eclipse

-a trail of black roses will show me the way.
+a trail of black roses will guide my way.

 peut être l’oubli